dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 As your experience with Dagster grows, certain aspects of this guide might no longer apply to your use cases, and you may want to change the structure to adapt to your business needs.

+## What you'll learn

+- How to restructure your project as your code base grows
+- How to combine multiple `Definitions` objects using `Definitions.merge`
+- How to integrate external projects like dbt or Sling into your codebase

-## Default project scaffolding
+## Your initial project structure

-By default, when you scaffold a new project using the Dagster command-line tool, an `assets.py` and `definitions.py` is created in the root of your project.
+When you first scaffold your project using the Dagster command-line tool, an `assets.py` and `definitions.py` are created in the root of your project.

 ```sh
 $ dagster project scaffold --name example-dagster-project